Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Start the node as leader
 start_leader

-# Always check the logs for errors when starting the node to
+# Always check the logs for errors when starting the node
-# make sure there were no errors.
 logs
 ```

-### Delegate your funds to your stake pool
+## Delegate your funds to your stake pool
 ```
 ~/files/delegate-account.sh $(cat ~/files/receiver_secret.key) $(cat ~/files/stake_pool.id):1
 ```

-### Back up staking keys, etc
+## Back up staking keys, etc
 ```
 # In the terminal tab for your LOCAL machine
 scp -P <YOUR SSH PORT> -i ~/.ssh/<YOUR SSH PRIVATE KEY> <YOUR VPS USERNAME>@<YOUR PUBLIC IP ADDR>:files/<FILENAME> ~/jormungandr-backups/